niksy/figura/README.md

 #### render(key, value)

 Type: `function`
 Returns: `Figura`

 Render view.
 Takes into account state modifications if you use state—every time state is modified `render` is called with key which is changed and current state.
+In this instance, state is combination of previous and new state.

 | Property | Type | Description |
 | --- | --- | --- |